AngharadWeeks/AngharadWeeks.github.io/README.md

 Newly calculated hot Jupiter parameters from Weeks 2025b (in Prep).
 Planets with T$_{eq}>$100-K are expected to be inflated, according to models.
 We observe a gradient with planet mass in this population, as seen in the literature.

    **Talks**
-- Cotributed Talk, Know Thy Stars 2, Caltech, California, Feb 2025 (upcoming)
+- \textbf{Contributed Talk}, Know Thy Stars 2, Caltech, California, Feb 2025 (upcoming)
 - Invited Seminar, Aarhus Universitet, Aarhus, Denmark, Dec 2024
 - Invited Seminar, Sun, Stars and Exoplanets Group, Birmingham, UK, Nov 2024
 - Contributed talk, Extreme Solar Systems V, Christchurch, NZ, Mar 2024